Facebook Twitter

 Foot Problems in Runners

-Posted on March 16, 2024 by Rod Friberg
+Posted on September 16, 2024 by Rod Friberg

 An incredible number of runners try the streets, tracks and trails everyday.
 People run for health, for fitness, for stress relief and for fun.
 You can find casual joggers, the trail runners, sprinters, marathon runners and elite competitors.
 Despite these differences, all runners are vunerable to foot problems.
 Common foot and ankle conditions in runners include blisters, foot fungus, ankle sprains, stress fractures, tendonitis and plantar fasciitis.
 Fortunately, many of these conditions could be prevented and several are often treated.
 When foot and ankle conditions are ignored they are able to become difficult to take care of and sometimes resistant to therapy.